Man Utd summer transfer targets: Sancho, Grealish & the players on Solskjaer's wish list | Goal.com

 You only need to look at United’s last few games and Solskjaer’s over-reliance on his favoured starting XI to know he is lacking faith with his options from the bench.

-Jesse Lingard was reluctant to speculate when asked about his future last week , wit the England international having struggled for game time in the current campaign following a difficult season both on and off the pitch.
+Jesse Lingard was reluctant to speculate when asked about his future last week, with the England international having struggled for game time in the current campaign following a difficult season both on and off the pitch.

 The 27-year-old started just one match since the restart - the Red Devils' FA Cup quarter-final clash with Norwich City - and failed to make the matchday squad for five of United’s nine league games since the resumption of football in June.